Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

 Isaiah a subtle look of recognition), they learned tables were full and opted to wait at the bar.
 Isaiah ordered a *Wyvern's Kiss (for pain), while Hestia had wine and cheese.
 While waiting, Isaiah used the endearment" Sweetheart" (well-received) and subtly scanned the room.
 He confirmed Syr and Anya were working.
 He then spotted Ryu Lion working across the room, her composed elegance instantly recapturing his attention.
-This immediately triggered * *Hestia's possessive alertness and suspicion**, creating a subtle tension around them, though Ryu remained unaware.
+This immediately triggered Hestia's possessive alertness and suspicion, creating a subtle tension around them, though Ryu remained unaware.

 Soon after, Syr seated them at a booth.
 Ryu Lion became their waitress, approaching with professional neutrality, offering menus, and asking if they were ready to order.
 Her brief glance held perhaps the faintest flicker of vague